SAP-archive/cloud-cap-nodejs-codejam/exercises/03/readme.md

 Now it's time to make that deployment to the persistence layer.

-:point_right: Explore the `cds deploy` command like this:
+:point_right: Explore the options for the deploy command like this:

 ```sh
 user@host:~/bookshop